Nick Maton Player Props: Tigers vs. Braves

-On Tuesday, Nick Maton (on the back of going 0-for-5) and the Detroit Tigers face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Nick Maton (hitting .143 in his past 10 games, with a double, a home run, four walks and six RBI), take on starter Spencer Strider and the Atlanta Braves at Comerica Park, Wednesday at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Braves.
+In his most recent game he had a hitless showing (0-for-5) against the Braves.

 Nick Maton Game Info & Props vs. the Braves